qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Common in many languages

 - Forget to check for null/None/nil.
-- Modifying a container when for looping on it.
-Single-thread "data race".
+- When for looping on a container, inserting to or removing from it (iterator invalidation).
 - Unintended sharing of mutable data.
 For example in Python `[[0] * 10] * 10` does not create a proper 2D array.
 - For non-negative integer `(low + high) / 2` may overflow.
 A safer way is `low + (high - low) / 2`.
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.